eesullivan/Java-2-Projects/README.md

 In this project, I used these methods along with the rest of my Project 2 code to calculate Hamming distance and subrule count data for a particular elementary cellular automaton.
 Then I plotted this data using the [JavaFX] graphics library.

+In the Project 3 folder, you will find my generated data plots.